How To Read A Transformer Nameplate - Daelim Transformer

 If client wants to do OEM business with Daelim, we can open to discuss, and can put client’s brand name with other information on the transformer nameplate.

 After reading today’s article, you should know how to read a transformer nameplate, and how to know more technical details through the transformer nameplate.
-If still have some questions, or if there are any project needs, welcome to share with Daelim team, with over 15 years of international electric market experience, we will support you with a suitable technical solution, a competitive price offer, and a safe & fast shipping solution.
+If still have some questions, or if there are any project needs, welcome to contact Daelim Transformer, with over 20 years of international electric market experience, we will support you with a suitable technical solution, a competitive price offer, and a safe & fast shipping solution.